conradolandia/QDarkStyleSheet/docs/custom_palettes.rst

 .. warning::
    **Asset Generation Required for Custom Color Systems**: When using custom color systems (like the WarmColors/CoolColors example above), the asset generation process will create PNG icons using your custom colors.
 This ensures that UI elements like checkboxes, arrows, and other icons match your color scheme.

-Use the QDarkStyleSheet CLI to generate all necessary files:
+Use the qdarkstyle.utils module to generate all necessary files:

 .. code-block:: bash